Project-Based-Learning-IT/pairup/README.md

 <p>[Make sure to use<code>yarn install</code> if there are errors]</p>
 </li>

+### Physical device USB connection
+Follow docs and also do adb reverse port 5000 along with 8081 for flask server access

+Can use [SCRCPY](https://github.com/Genymobile/scrcpy) to cast device to PC
 ### Physical device wireless connection
+Note: Flask server isn't connected with this method

 To find the devices: `adb devices`
 1. Make sure your laptop and your phone are on the  **same**  Wi-Fi network.
 2. Open your React Native app on your device.